Gurobi/gurobi-machinelearning/doc_source/source/meta-license.rst

 License
 =======

-Gurobi Machine Learning is distributed under the Apache License 2.0.
+Gurobi Machine Learning is distributed under the `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0.txt>`_.

 Note that Gurobi itself is a commercial software and requires a license.
 When installed via pip or conda, gurobipy ships with a `limited license